 Blogs can be a great way to display original and useful content to your readers.
 Even if search engines don’t pick up on it straight away, your readers are more likely to purchase from you if they feel your content is helpful.
-At The Brains, we offer a bespoke blog creation service that combines elements of SEO with industry insights to create content that will engage with your target audience to help drive conversions and increase lead generation.
+At The Brains, create content that will engage with your target audience, help drive conversions and increase lead generation.

 If you have any experience with SEO, you’ll know how important keyword research is.
 Keywords are one of the main things search engines look for when they categorise their results, so it’s important to spend some quality time picking out keywords your users will be using when searching for your products.

 Several SEO tools and websites like Yoast, ahrefs and SEMrush will help you identify keywords and give you metrics like search volume and keyword difficulty.
 But, before you do that, it’s always helpful to do some investigating of your own.